 1. Give Yourself Some Independence

 Independence is the number one thing you need to travel off the beaten path!
-And even if you bring along friends and family, there’s a surefire way to get it: hire a vehicle of your own.
+And even if you bring along friends and family and stay in a family tent, there’s a surefire way to get it: hire a vehicle of your own.
 You’ll be able to travel free and be gone as long as you want, and renting isn’t always as expensive as you might think!

 Now this vehicle can be a car or a bike; as long as you have wheels and can take off on your own whenever you feel like, you’ll be able to get to the real, secret, untrodden areas.
 You’ll be able to stop whenever you spot a beautiful view, or some abandoned historical ruins, or even just at a little known beach with the most beautiful white sand.